-- 86. At all material times throughout the New South Wales Claim Period, the Uber Entities, other than Rasier Pacific, knew the essential matters comprising the: - (a) commission of the offences against s 37(1) of the NSW Transport Act by UberX Partners as alleged in paragraphs 82 and 83; and/or - (b) commission of the offences against s 40 of the NSW Transport Act by UberX Partners as alleged in paragraph 85.
+86. At all material times throughout the New South Wales Claim Period, each of the Uber Entities, (except Rasier Pacific), knew of the essential matters comprising the:

+- (a) commission of the offences against s 37(1) of the NSW Transport Act by UberX Partners as alleged in paragraphs 82 and 83; and/or - (b) commission of the offences against s 40 of the NSW Transport Act by UberX Partners as alleged in paragraph 85.

-- 1. As to knowledge of UberX Partners' use of motor vehicles to carry passengers for a fare, the Plaintiff refers to Part B. - 2.
-As to knowledge of UberX Partners' lack of any accreditation under Division 3 of the Act, the Plaintiff refers to particular 2 to paragraph 82. - 3.
-As to knowledge of UberX Partners' lack of any licence under Division 4 of the Act, the Plaintiff refers to; - (a) particular 3 to paragraph 83; - (b) the collection of information from and about UberX Partners and their vehicles, including the licence plate number of their vehicle, as alleged in paragraph 32; and - (c) the display of information about UberX Partners and their vehicles, including the licence plate number of the vehicle, in the Uber app, as alleged in paragraph 46. - 4.
-As to knowledge of UberX Partners' lack of driver authorisation or appropriate driver authorisation, the Plaintiff refers to particular 3 to paragraph 85 above. - 5.
-Further particulars may be provided after discovery.
+- 1. The knowledge of each of the Uber Entities (except Rasier Pacific) of the use by UberX Partners of motor vehicles to carry passengers for a fare is to be inferred from the fact that the Uber Entities combined to achieve the commencement and operation of UberX in each of the Australian States, as alleged in Part B. - 2.
+As to knowledge of UberX Partners' lack of any accreditation under Division 3 of the Act, the Plaintiff refers to the allegations in paragraph 57, and the particulars thereto. - 3.
+As to knowledge of UberX Partners' lack of any licence under Division 4 of the Act, the Plaintiff refers to the allegations in paragraph 57 and the particulars thereto. - 4.
+As to knowledge of UberX Partners' lack of driver authorisation or appropriate driver authorisation, the Plaintiff refers to the allegations in paragraph 57 and the particulars thereto. - 5.
+Further particulars may be provided after discovery. - 87.
+At all material times from at least April 2014 and throughout the New South Wales Claim Period, Uber Inc, Uber B.V., Rasier Operations and, further or alternatively, one or more of the